tsahee/ijson/README.rst

    * The ``yajl`` backend doesn't support ``multiple_values=True``.
      It also doesn't complain about additional data found after the end of the top-level JSON object.
+     When using ``use_float=True`` it also doesn't properly support values greater than 2^32 in 32-bit platforms or Windows.

    * The ``python`` backend doesn't support ``allow_comments=True`` It also internally works with ``str`` objects, not ``bytes``,